rendeirolab/lab-manual/manual/source/communication_and_meetings.md

 - Format:
   - Housekeeping (announcements, scheduling)
     - Any update relevant to the lab by anyone
-  - Quick round reviewing week progress:
+  - Quick round reviewing week progress (20 min, 3-5 min per person):
-    - What did you try to achieve?
+    - What did you try to achieve? (broadly and specifically)
     - What were the challenges?
-  - One presentation including:
+  - One or more presentation (20-30 min) including:
     - Scientific question/hypothesis
     - Background (what has been done/can we build on)
     - Approach/methodology
     - Results
     - Outlook/next steps

+If you would like to have a longer presentation please let everyone know beforehand.

 ### Code review
 - Every 2 weeks (to begin, then maybe more sparse)